EventStore/EventStore/docs/server/features/connectors/features.md

 ensuring that event `x` is not delivered until all preceding events have been delivered.

-All connectors are have a built-in resilience mechanism to ensure the reliable delivery of data and messages, preserving system integrity and minimizing downtime during unexpected disruptions.
+Most connectors have a built-in resilience mechanism to ensure the reliable delivery of data and messages, preserving system integrity and minimizing downtime during unexpected disruptions.
+To see if a connector supports resilience, refer to the connector's individual page.

 The default resilience strategy has key features that include:

-1. **Automatic retries**: Connectors are configured to automatically retry failed operations due to transient errors.
-By default, retries are indefinite, but developers can specify a limit based on application needs.
+### Automatic retries

-2. **Exponential backoff**: To prevent system overload during retries, an exponential backoff strategy is used with three distinct phases:
+[Exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) strategy will be used to manage the timing of retries after a failure.

-   - **Phase 1**: Initial retries have a 5-second delay, continuing for up to 1 minute, aimed at resolving short-lived issues quickly.
+In the first phase, the delay between retries starts with a small value, (5 seconds).
+If the operation continues to fail, the delay increases exponentially, moving to the second phase where the delay might be several minutes, (10 minutes).
+This gradual increase helps to balance the need for quick recovery with the risk of overwhelming the system.

-   - **Phase 2**: If the problem persists, the delay increases to 10 minutes, extending up to 1 hour to allow time for more significant issues to resolve.
+The third phase is reached if the operation still fails after several retries with increasing delays.
+In this phase, the delay can become quite long, potentially up to 1 hour or more.
+This phase ensures that the system has ample time to recover from any underlying issues before another retry is attempted.
+If necessary, the delay can be set to an indefinite period, allowing for manual intervention if required.

-   - **Phase 3**: For prolonged errors, retries occur with a fixed 1-hour delay to address persistent issues that require more time to resolve.
+Refer to the [Resilience Configuration](./settings.md#resilience-configuration) section on the settings page for more details on how to configure these settings.